-We enjoy when our readers submit their memoir writing samples to us!
+We enjoy when our readers submit their memoir-writing samples to us!
 The following story is from the memoir of one of our blog readers, Lori Robinson.
-We hope you will enjoy this sojourn to Africa:
+We hope you will enjoy this sojourn in Africa:

 Two kinds of people sign up for African safaris.
 Most, myself included, want to see “The Big Five”–-lion, leopard, rhino, buffalo, and elephant.
 The other people are the birders.
 So when my birder father announces he wants to join me on a trip to Botswana I have planned for myself, I clarify, “This is not a birding trip.”

 “I won’t mention my interest in birds to anyone,” he replies.